RakhithJK/roundcube-roundcubemail-wiki/Configuration.md

 ### Defaults for user preferences

 The default values for user preferences are defined in the [config/defaults.inc.php](/roundcube/roundcubemail/blob/master/config/defaults.inc.php) file.
 Each option is described with comments right in that file.

+### Spell checking

+Roundcube has a spell checking feature built into the message composer.
+Since version 1.5.0 it needs to be enabled explicitly with

+`'enable_spellcheck'`

+In previous versions it was enabled by default using the remote spell checking API at http://spell.roundcube.net which is a hosted service provided by Roundcube.

+Other spell checking backends can be configured.
+We recommend to use [pspell](https://www.php.net/manual/en/book.pspell.php) which operates on the local host using the aspell library.

+`'spellcheck_engine'`

+Set the spell checking engine.
+Possible values are:
+* 'googie': the default (also used for connecting to Nox Spell Server, see 'spellcheck_uri' setting)
+* 'pspell': requires the PHP pspell module and aspell installed
+* 'enchant': requires the PHP Enchant module
+* 'atd': install your own [After the Deadline](http://www.afterthedeadline.com) server

+`'spellcheck_uri'`

+For locally installed [Googie Spell Check XML Service](https://github.com/roundcube/google-spell-pspell), Nox Spell Server or After the Deadline services specify the URI to call it.

+`'spellcheck_languages'`

+These languages can be selected for spell checking.
+Configure as a PHP style hash array: `['en' => 'English', 'de' => 'Deutsch']`
+Leave empty for default set of available language.

+`'spellcheck_dictionary'`

+Enables spellchecker exceptions dictionary.
+Setting it to 'shared' will make the dictionary shared by all users.